Home > Winter

 Adjustability

 Some face coverings come with adjustable features, such as drawstrings, Velcro straps, or flexible nose bridges, allowing wearers to tailor the fit to their specific needs.
 This customizability is particularly valuable for achieving the right balance between snugness and comfort.
-For those facing extremely cold conditions, the REI Wind Pro Hinged Balaclava is a highly flexible choice.
+For those facing extremely cold conditions, the REI Wind Pro Hinged Balaclava and The North Face Whimzy Powder Hood are highly flexible choices.

 While it is designed more for extreme cold rather than prioritizing breathability, its hinged design allows for flexibility in how you wear it, giving you the option to uncover your mouth and nose for easier breathing when conditions permit.
 The iconic Merino Move Multifunctional Neckwear from Buff is also an extremely versatile option since it can be worn a wide range of ways and it works for widely varying conditions.